Project partners:

 Viviane Barnett Fellows.
 Photo credit: Jason Hill

 We are expanding the fellowship’s geographic reach—from the Upper Willamette Valley to the Lower Salish Sea—growing a bioregional network of leaders grounded in place and relationship.
 The program now brings together fellows across three regional hubs: Portland, Chehalis, and Seattle.
-All fellows gather seasonally for land-based immersions at our central farm site near Chehalis.
+All fellows gather seasonally for land-based immersions at the program’s central farm site near Chehalis, Washington.

-Over the course of a year, fellows engage in peer learning, mentorship, and the co-creation of land stewardship projects.
-Together, they cultivate the relationships, skills, and vision needed to transform systems from the ground up—centering care, courage, collective responsibility, and healing.
+Over the course of the year, fellows participate in seasonal gatherings, immersive learning experiences, and regional cohort meetings that center land, culture, and relationship.
+Through these shared experiences, they deepen their leadership practice, build lasting connections, and contribute to a growing bioregional network.
+Together, they cultivate the relationships, skills, and vision needed to transform systems from the ground up — centering care, courage, collective responsibility, and healing.

 Formerly the Viviane Barnett Fellowship, we’ve chosen a new name rooted in place and reflective of the growing network of leaders and communities we support.